Balboa, Panama: Panama Canal Treaties

 Until 1979, when the Canal Zone as a solely U.S. territory was abolished under the terms of the Panama Canal Treaties, the town of Balboa was the administrative center of the Canal Zone, and remained so until midday on December 31, 1999, when, according to the Torrijos-Carter Treaties, the Panama Canal and all its assets and territories were fully returned to the Panamanian government.

 Panama Canal Administration Building

 The Panama Canal Administration Building, the former seat of the Canal Zone Government and Panama Canal Company, is located in Balboa Heights and is used as the main administration building for the agency that runs the Panama Canal — previously the Panama Canal Commission, now the Panama Canal Authority.
 The building has large murals painted by William B. Van Ingen, depicting the construction of the canal.

-Balboa Naval Transmitting Station
+Balboa Naval Communications Station

-A United States Navy very-low-frequency transmitting station (callsign NBA) near Balboa began service around 1915.
-It transmitted orders to submerged submarines.
+A United States Navy very-low-frequency naval communications station (callsign NBA) near Balboa began service around 1908.
+In 1913, a radio naval transmission station was built, allowing for transmissions to ships and eventually to transmit orders to submerged submarines.